Skip Navigation LinksHome > The ABC of the National Assembly > The Office of MNA > Indemnities and Allowances

 • GPS receivers, pagers and answering machines

-• purchase and use of a cell phone
+• purchase and use of cell phones

 • purchase, installation, use and maintenance of an alarm system